Digital Accounting Collection: The McMickle Collection

-Accounting Pamphlets Collection - Full-Text
+Accounting Pamphlets Collection

 Of the thousands of accounting pamphlets in the University of Mississippi’s AICPA collection, some of those in the public domain have been digitized and are available in searchable full-text.
 These include governmental publications such as the SEC’s Accounting Series Releases (Nos.
 1- 140, 1937-1973; search under the title “Accounting Series Release”) and old CPA exams published by the states.
 Items published prior to 1923 or for which copyright was not renewed are also in the public domain.
 For example, early 20th-century pamphlets often provided practical guidance to bookkeepers on the accounting for particular trades, industries, or services.
 The AICPA library collected these ephemeral treasures for over eighty years and many are available digitally.
 In some instances, a PDF containing page images is provided along with a separate PDF with searchable text.
 In other instances, only one file containing both the searchable text and the image is provided (reflecting advances in PDF technology).